 The increasing globalisation of trade and business operations could result in changes in tax treaties, the introduction of new legislation, updates to existing legislation, or changes to regulatory interpretations of existing legislation, any of which could impose additional taxes on businesses.
 For example, the work being carried out by the Organisation for Economic Co-operation and Development (the "OECD") and the G20 on base erosion and profit shifting ("BEPS") reflects concern about what is considered to be the inappropriate shifting of profits from high tax jurisdictions to low tax jurisdictions.
 Further, partly in response to the BEPS initiative, in 2016 the European Commission issued a seven-part Anti-Tax Avoidance Package ("ATAP").
 Pursuant to the ATAP framework and to address some of the above-mentioned issues, the European Council has adopted two anti-tax avoidance directives, being Council Directive (EU) 2016/1164 of 12 July 2016, prescribing rules against tax avoidance practices that directly affect the functioning of the internal market ("ATAD I") and Directive 2017/952/EU of 29 May 2017, amending ATAD I in relation to hybrid mismatches with third countries ("ATAD II").
-The measures included in ATAD I were implemented into Luxembourg law on 21 December 2018 (the "ATAD Law") and most provisions have been applicable since 1 January 2019.
-The bill of law implementing ATAD II in Luxembourg was published on 9 August 2019 (the rules will have effect as from 1 January 2020, except for the reverse hybrid rules which will apply as of tax year 2022).
+The measures included in ATAD I were implemented into Luxembourg law on 21 December 2018 and most provisions have been applicable since 1 January 2019.
+The measures included in ATAD II were implemented into Luxembourg law on 20 December 2019 and most provisions have been applicable since 1 January 2020 (except for the reverse hybrid rules which will apply as of tax year 2022).